 In order to ensure maximum exposure to the satellite feed, the jobsite sits at a very high elevation on the island.
 The team designed a shelter that could protect against the harsh Hawaiian climate, where salt, high humidity, strong wind loads and frequent rain can threaten proper functioning of the equipment.
 Shelter Works’ unique FiberBeam™ technology proved perfect for combating all of those weather-related threats.

 Highly Complex Technical Specifications:

 The radio equipment needed for this job was extensive, and the shelter needed to protect the transmitters, receivers and all of the computer equipment required to process data from the two satellites at this location.
 Because of the complexity of the equipment and the importance of getting it right the first time, it was determined that the best way to ensure that the equipment was installed properly would be to assemble everything in St. Louis at Shelter Works’ manufacturing facility.
-Once the shelter had been fully assembled, Shelter Works hosted a team of specialists to install the radio equipment over a two-week time frame.
+Once the satellite equipment shelter had been fully assembled, Shelter Works hosted a team of specialists to install the radio equipment over a two-week time frame.
 Dave Hershberg enthused, “The cooperation from the Shelter Works team was outstanding.
 This is a company with the right culture for this type of complex, highly custom engineered work–and even with such specialized needs, they still maintained very reasonable prices.

 Delivery Difficulties and Tight Timeframes

 The delivery posed challenges in terms of weight, timing and availability/accessibility issues.
 There were only two ships that could carry the shelter to the island in time for the quick installation of the client was seeking.